PetCaseFinder

 Plain-English summary

-A six-month-old puppy was brought in because it was having seizures.
-A thorough examination showed ongoing brain problems, but no metabolic issues were found.
-An MRI scan revealed that part of the puppy's brain was extending into its nasal cavity, which is not normal.
-Unfortunately, even with treatment to help manage the seizures, the puppy continued to suffer and was ultimately put to sleep.
-A postmortem exam confirmed the unusual brain structure and showed significant damage, leading to the diagnosis of ethmoidal encephalocoele, a condition that has not been seen in dogs before.
+A six-month-old puppy was brought in for seizures and showed signs of ongoing brain dysfunction.
+Tests, including an MRI, revealed that part of the puppy's brain was extending into the nasal cavity, which is an abnormal condition called ethmoidal encephalocoele.
+Despite treatment to manage the seizures, the puppy continued to suffer and was ultimately euthanized due to its distress.
+A postmortem examination confirmed severe brain damage and the unusual brain structure.

 Abstract